acm-projects/When-Am-I/README.md

-# This-Place-in-History
+# When-Am-I
 Navigate the streets with your cyber historian and discover areas near you that hold historical significance.

 #### Overview
-*This Place in History* is a mobile app that uses historical data pulled from the Internet to teach the user a brief history about the place they are standing.
+*When Am I* is a mobile app that uses historical data pulled from the Internet to teach the user a brief history about the place they are standing.

 #### Minimum viable product